palantirnet/devkit/drupalbox/README.md

 ### Solr

-This box runs Solr v4.5.1, to match one of the versions available on [Acquia](https://docs.acquia.com/article/how-test-custom-solr-schema-file-locally).
+This box runs Solr v7.7, to match one of the versions available on [Acquia](https://docs.acquia.com/acquia-search/modules/move-to-solr7/).
+Note that there is no Solr 7 support for Drupal 7 at this time.

-Solr is installed to `/opt/solr` with two default cores, `drupal7` and `drupal8`.
+Solr is installed to `/opt/solr` with one default core, `drupal8`.
 Solr runs on port `8983`, and the web UI can be found at `http://yoursite.local:8983/solr`.

 The Solr service runs by default; when you're using [palantirnet/the-vagrant](https://github.com/palantirnet/the-vagrant), this can be managed in the `Vagrantfile`.